 Capital management overview

-Why is the capital management initiative being undertaken and how will it be funded?
+Why was the capital management initiative undertaken and how was it funded?

-The proposed capital management initiative is being undertaken to return a portion of the Wesfarmers Group’s surplus capital equitably to shareholders, and to ensure that Wesfarmers has a more efficient capital structure.
-The initiative has been made possible by cash flow from the Wesfarmers Group’s sale of certain assets during FY2022 to FY2025, being the disposal of Wesfarmers’ remaining 4.9 per cent interest in Coles, the divestment of Coregas and the divestment of Wesfarmers Chemicals, Energy and Fertilisers’ liquified petroleum gas and liquified natural gas distribution businesses.
+The capital management initiative was undertaken to return a portion of the Wesfarmers Group’s surplus capital equitably to shareholders, and to ensure that Wesfarmers has a more efficient capital structure.
+The initiative was made possible by cash flow from the Wesfarmers Group’s sale of certain assets during FY2022 to FY2025, being the disposal of Wesfarmers’ remaining 4.9 per cent interest in Coles, the divestment of Coregas and the divestment of Wesfarmers Chemicals, Energy and Fertilisers’ liquified petroleum gas and liquified natural gas distribution businesses.

-The proposed capital management initiative reflects the strength of Wesfarmers’ balance sheet, set out in the 2025 Annual Report, its ability to generate cash flow and the availability of well-established funding sources.
-Upon completion of the capital management initiative, Wesfarmers expects to maintain its current strong credit ratings and the balance sheet capacity to take advantage of value accretive opportunities should they arise.
+The capital management initiative reflected the strength of Wesfarmers’ balance sheet, set out in the 2025 Annual Report, its ability to generate cash flow and the availability of well-established funding sources.
+Following the completion of the capital management initiative, Wesfarmers expects to maintain its current strong credit ratings and the balance sheet capacity to take advantage of value accretive opportunities should they arise.

-The proposed capital management initiative demonstrates Wesfarmers’ commitment to efficient capital management, and its focus on delivering a satisfactory return to shareholders.
+The capital management initiative demonstrated Wesfarmers’ commitment to efficient capital management, and its focus on delivering a satisfactory return to shareholders.

-The initiative will be funded by proceeds from the divestments.
-In determining whether to implement the capital management initiative, the Board has reviewed Wesfarmers’ assets, liabilities and expected cash flows.
-The Board considers that the proposed capital management initiative is fair and reasonable to shareholders as a whole, and will not materially prejudice Wesfarmers’ ability to pay its creditors, or affect its solvency.
+In determining whether to implement the capital management initiative, the Board reviewed Wesfarmers’ assets, liabilities and expected cash flows.
+The Board considered that the capital management initiative is fair and reasonable to shareholders as a whole, and will not materially prejudice Wesfarmers’ ability to pay its creditors, or affect its solvency.

-How will the capital management initiative work and what is the effect on the company?
+How did the capital management initiative work and what is the effect on the company?

-If the proposed capital management initiative is approved by shareholders at the 2025 AGM, collectively, shareholders will receive a total distribution of approximately $1,703 million.
-The Capital Component is approximately $1,249 million and will reduce Wesfarmers’ share capital by this amount.
-The payment of the Capital Component will result in the transfer of this capital directly to shareholders.
+The capital management initiative was approved by shareholders at the 2025 AGM, and collectively, shareholders received a total distribution of approximately $1,703 million.
+The Capital Component was approximately $1,249 million and reduced Wesfarmers’ share capital by this amount.
+The payment of the Capital Component resulted in the transfer of this capital directly to shareholders.

-Under the proposed return of capital, all shareholders will be treated in the same manner.
-The return of capital will constitute an equal reduction of Wesfarmers’ share capital for the purposes of Part 2J.I of the Corporations Act 2001 (Cth).
-It applies to each shareholder equally in proportion to the number of shares they hold and the terms of the return are the same for each shareholder.
-As no shares will be cancelled in connection with the return of capital, the return of capital will not affect the number of shares held by each shareholder nor the control of the Company.
+Under the return of capital, all shareholders were treated in the same manner.
+The return of capital constituted an equal reduction of Wesfarmers’ share capital for the purposes of Part 2J.1 of the Corporations Act 2001 (Cth).
+It applies to each shareholder equally in proportion to the number of shares they held and the terms of the return were the same for each shareholder.
+As no shares were cancelled in connection with the return of capital, the return of capital did not affect the number of shares held by each shareholder nor the control of the Company.

-The Dividend Component is approximately $454 million in total.
+The Dividend Component was approximately $454 million in total.

 (i) Effect on credit rating

-In determining whether to implement the capital management initiative, the Board has considered any potential impacts on Wesfarmers’ credit ratings.
-Taking into account Wesfarmers’ robust credit metrics and continued strong cash flows, the Board considers that the capital management initiative will not adversely affect Wesfarmers’ credit ratings.
+In determining whether to implement the capital management initiative, the Board considered potential impacts on Wesfarmers’ credit rating.
+Taking into account Wesfarmers’ robust credit metrics and continued strong cash flows,

 (ii) Effect on financial position